TeamMH/minehutxyz/Server Types/KitPVP.md

 ## Your Map

-Make sure that you have some sort of confined area to PvP in, otherwise people would spread out too much and less encounters would occur.
+Make sure that you have some sort of confined area to PvP in, otherwise people would spread out too much and less encounters would occur, and that would at that point just defeat the point of the server.